Grocery & Supermarkets

 Approximate net recovery on cost

-Category demand drives range of recovery rates: Specific categories for grocery retailers can drive significantly higher or lower gross recovery rates depending upon customer demand and level of inventory availability.
-The highest recovering categories include high turning categories such as meat, deli/prepared foods, dairy, bakery, and produce.
+Category demand drives recovery: Specific categories for grocery retailers can drive significantly higher or lower gross recovery rates depending upon customer demand and level of inventory availability.
+The highest-recovering categories include high-turning categories such as meat, deli/prepared foods, dairy, bakery, and produce.
 These categories typically sell through very quickly in a disposition event.
-Managing the discounts on slower selling categories once the major perishable categories are sold through is critical to maintaining customer interest in “re-shopping” the sale beyond the opening days.
-High turning dry grocery sub-categories such as branded staples including crackers, cookies, and pasta along with infant formula and popular branded health and beauty products typically require less discounting to sell through regardless of season.
-Conversely, grocery sub-categories including spices and kitchenware are typically in lower demand and require additional discounting to sell through in an accelerated timeframe.
+Managing the discounts on slower-selling categories once the major perishable categories are sold through is critical to maintaining customer interest in “re-shopping” the sale beyond the opening days.
+High-turning dry grocery sub-categories such as branded staples including crackers, cookies, and pasta, along with infant formula and popular branded health and beauty products, typically require less discounting to sell through regardless of season.
+Conversely, grocery sub-categories including spices and kitchenware are typically in lower demand and require additional discounting to sell through in an accelerated time frame.

 The delta between high- and low-recovering categories in the grocery segment can be significant on a retail basis.
-Even within stronger recovering categories such as health and beauty, there is potential for a lower recovery on items with depth in the inventory, including vitamins, and less popular first aid products and beauty treatments.
-Supermarkets may also include gas stations or stock cigarettes and alcohol, all of which are very high recovery categories.
+Even within stronger-recovering categories such as health and beauty, there is potential for a lower recovery on items with depth in the inventory, including vitamins, and less popular first aid and beauty products.
+Supermarkets may also include gas stations or stock cigarettes and alcohol, all of which are very high-recovering categories.
 However, it is important for lenders to be aware what (if any) additional licensing or permitting may need to be in place in order to sell these highly controlled and restricted commodities in a bankruptcy scenario.

-Managing discounts on high and low recovering inventory in tandem with seasonal demand and on-hand inventory levels is critical to a successful GOB event.
+Managing discounts on high- and low-recovering inventory in tandem with seasonal demand and on-hand inventory levels is critical to a successful GOB event.
 Understanding and predicting gross recovery rates by category, brand, region, and season comes with experience.
-Gordon Brothers applies its extensive real-world grocery and supermarket disposition involvement to each appraisal analysis, which assists asset-based lenders in offsetting risks associated with low-turning inventory.
+Gordon Brothers applies the firm’s extensive real-world grocery and supermarket disposition involvement to each appraisal analysis, which assists asset-based lenders in offsetting risks associated with low-turning inventory.